SDGforskning/sdg-strings/SDG02_query_action_WoS.md

 TS=
 (
   (
-      ("cryoconservation"
-      OR
+      ("cryoconservation" OR "gene bank" OR "genebank" OR "germplasm bank" OR "cryobank" OR
         (
           ("plant bank$" OR "seed bank$"
-          OR "gene bank$" OR "genebank$" OR "germplasm bank$" OR "cryobank$" OR "ex situ" OR "cryopreserv*"
+          OR "gene bank" OR "genebank" OR "germplasm bank" OR "cryobank" OR "ex situ" OR "cryopreserv*"
           )
           NEAR/15